techabbayi/E-Commerce-Follow-Along/README.md

 - Creating an API Endpoint to send product data
 - Receive data on the frontend
 - Dynamically display product data

+## Milestone 12: My Products Page

+In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.

+- Added an endpoint to fetch products by user email.
+- Created a function to retrieve and display products dynamically.
+- Utilized the Card component to present each product.